Nurturing Self-Esteem And Self Confidence

 7. Mood swings, irritability, and depression

-8. Frequent trips to the bathroom after meals (indicative of purging behaviors)
+8. Frequent trips to the bathroom after meals (indicative of purging behaviours)

 What is the Importance of Early Intervention: